 Burn Reconstruction and Plastic Surgery

-The Adult Burn Center’s program for plastic reconstruction and rehabilitation of burn survivors that has had a national and international reputation for nearly 20 years.
-The reconstruction program uses plastic surgery services to correct dysfunction and deformity related to burn injury, including skin grafts, tissue transfer or reconstructive surgery.
-The plastic surgeons at Johns Hopkins also use a number of techniques to decrease the size and appearance of scarring, including dermabrasion, surgical revision and laser treatment.
+The Burn Center’s plastic and reconstructive surgery and rehabilitation programs are recognized both nationally and internationally.
+Burn-related dysfunction and deformities are treated using skin grafts, tissue transfer or reconstructive surgery.
+The plastic surgeons at the Scar Revision Clinic at Green Spring Station also use a number of techniques to decrease the size and appearance of scarring, including dermabrasion, surgical revision and laser treatment.

 Plastic and reconstructive surgery improves a burn survivor’s physical appearance and function, which also increases the patient’s quality of life.
 The reconstruction program applies the same multidisciplinary approach to patients.